 If there are additional materials or links that you feel would benefit our Referee community, please forward your recommendations to the Section One Referee Administrator.

-- 26-28 June 2015: Ken Aston Camp at Chapman University in Orange, CA The 2015 Ken Aston Camp website is open and accepting registrations at https://kenastoncamps.org/.
-This residential camp is an exciting environment where Referees from around the country socialize and discuss officiating skills and the Laws of the Game with some of the most knowledgeable and experienced staff in the country.
-Attendees skill level is enhanced and their understanding ...
+- June 24-26, 2016: Ken Aston Camp Held at Chapman University in Orange, CA, this residential camp is an exciting environment where Referees from around the country socialize and discuss officiating skills and the Laws of the Game with some of the most knowledgeable and experienced staff in the country.
+Their skill level is enhanced and their understanding of the game is ...

 A summary of this year’s International Football Association Board changes to the Laws of the Game.